 As many of you will know, Fort Pickens was closed to visitors for a period in 2020.
 Luckily, this is long passed, and the site is back open with generous hours of 5 am to 9 pm, March through October.
 November through February hours are 5 am to 6 pm.
 The historic fort is open from 8 am to sunset and the discovery center from 9 am to 4:30 pm.
 Camping is available but is best reserved well in advance at Recreation.gov.
 Check for guided tours, festivals, exhibitions, and more using the fort's calendar.

 Fort Barrancas is open Thursday through Monday from 9 am - 4:15 pm.
 The visitor center and bookstore keep the same hours.
 Fort Pickens and Fort Barrancas have several fee-free days each year.
 Regular fees are $15 for pedestrians or $25 per vehicle.
 Annual passes cost $45.
 Veteran discounts are available.
 The experience is well worth the fee.
 Visitors can make a day out of this trip with access not only to Forts Pickens and Barrancas, but also to Opal Beach, Okaloosa, and the Perdido Key.

 Fort Pickens Park is located on the far west end of Santa Rosa Island.
 If you're coming from Pensacola, you would have to first cross both of the bridges to get to Pensacola Beach Blvd.
 You would then take a right onto Fort Pickens Rd.
 After a couple of miles you'll come to a toll booth at the entrance of Fort Pickens.

 There are always special events planned for each month.
 For the latest events call the Visitor's Center at (850) 934-2635.

-There is a daily tour of Fort Pickens at 2:00 pm and lasts about 45 minutes.
+There is a daily tour of Fort Pickens at 2:00 pm and lasts about 45 minutes (confirm ahead of time).
 It focuses on the human history of Fort Pickens.
 There is no cost for the tour, aside from the park entry fee.